harrybiddle/harrybiddle.com/src/routes/ynab/README.md

   - Merge HistoryLoader and History widgets?
   - Check functionality of "reset" button
   - Allow any start and end month
+  - Picker should store current state in a Storage of some kind and try to merge current state with new state when it is ...re-mounted?
+Updated?
 - Refactor to improve code readabilit
 - Add income
 - Work off transactions?